omarat/reactnd-project-myreads-starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Book.js # A component to display a book.
+Receives book object.
+    ├── BookLibrary.js # A component to display multiple Book Shelfs efficiently.
+Receives a JSON with library names and filters
+    ├── BookShelf.js # A component to display a collection of books with a title.
+Filtering is done at the library level to support more use cases
+    ├── BookSearch.js # A component to display the search page and results, uses a discrete loading icon and debounced input.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg